knights-lab/BURST/README.md

 - Further speed improvements are in the works.
 Each speed improvement is guaranteed (mathematically) never to sacrifice alignment quality, even of a single alignment.

 ## How
-See [Releases](https://github.com/knights-lab/embalmer/releases) page for precompiled binaries for a variety of systems with no dependencies.
+See [Releases](https://github.com/knights-lab/burst/releases) page for precompiled binaries for a variety of systems with no dependencies.
 Basically, just download one of the files on the releases page appropriate for your system (Windows, Linux, or Mac) and run it on the command line.
 If on Windows, pick an ".exe" version; if on macOS pick a ".mac" version; if on Linux pick a ".linux" version.
-If the default version (embalm.exe, embalm.mac, embalm.linux) doesn't work, try the corresponding version with ".older" in the name, and if that still doesn't work, try the one with ".buzzard."
+If the default version (burst.exe, burst.mac, burst.linux) doesn't work, try the corresponding version with ".older" in the name, and if that still doesn't work, try the one with ".buzzard."
 Please let me know if you can't get the program to run on your system.

 ### Easiest (avoid long reference sequences):
-`embalm -r myRefs.fasta -q myQueries.fasta -o myAlignments.b6`
+`burst -r myRefs.fasta -q myQueries.fasta -o myAlignments.b6`

 ### Fastest (step 1: create database, step 2: use database for alignments):
 1. Decide on the maximum lengths your queries will be, and the minimum identity you require of qualifying alignments.
 For example, for max query length of 320 bases and minimum identity of 0.97 (97%), you'd pass "-d QUICK 320" and "-i 0.97" like below. *Note: databases assuming shorter maximum query length and higher minimum identities will run faster.
 If you only have HiSeq 125-bp data and you're only interested in alignments of 98% identity or better, you'd want to use something like "-d QUICK 125" and "-i 0.98" instead.*